The Amazing Howard Hughes

 The Amazing Howard Hughes is a 1977 American made-for-television biographical film about American aviation pioneer and filmmaker Howard Hughes, based on the book Howard: The Amazing Mr. Hughes by Hughes' business partner Noah Dietrich.
 The film starred Tommy Lee Jones, Ed Flanders, and Tovah Feldshuh.
-The Amazing Howard Hughes recounts the life and times of Howard Hughes, and was made within a year of Hughes's death in April 1976.
+The Amazing Howard Hughes recounts the life and times of Howard Hughes and was made within a year of Hughes's death in April 1976.
 It was originally broadcast in two parts on CBS on April 13 and 14, 1977.

 Plot

 Howard Hughes (Tommy Lee Jones), from early life, is portrayed as an eccentric perfectionist and later, a hypochondriac.
 He grew up as a wealthy but isolated individual who was able to indulge some of his obsessions.
-As a Hollywood producer, he was able to create some of the most iconic films of the era, including Hell's Angels (1930), Scarface (1932) and The Outlaw (1943, 1946).
+As a Hollywood producer, he was able to create some of the most memorable films of the era, including Hell's Angels (1930), Scarface (1932) and The Outlaw (1943, 1946).
 His passion as an aviator led to both designing as the head of the Hughes Aircraft Company, as well as flying top-secret aircraft he had built in record-breaking speed and endurance flights (Hughes H-1 Racer).

 As well as pouring money into films and projects such as the huge H-4 Hercules aircraft, Hughes is also seen with many of the women in his life, including Jean Harlow, Ginger Rogers, Katharine Hepburn (Tovah Feldshuh), and Jane Russell (Marla Carlis).

-One incident in a 1946 involved a test flight of the XF-11, an experimental aircraft.
-The test flight culminated in a horrific crash, resulting in a concussion that left Hughes with brain damage and mental dysfunction, going into his old age and eventual death.
-His final years were spent as a recluse and while aboard a private flight to Houston, Hughes died.
+An incident in 1946 involved a test flight of the XF-11, an experimental aircraft.
+The test flight culminated in a horrific crash, resulting in a concussion that left Hughes with brain damage and mental dysfunction going into his old age and eventual death.
+His final years were spent as a recluse, and Hughes died while aboard a private flight to Houston.